J&J Medical Connect

 Study Design/Methods

-• TREMFYA was compared with placebo using logistic regression, adjusting for baseline PRO levels, number of prior TNFis used, and concomitant csDMARDs.
+• TREMFYA was compared with PBO using logistic regression, adjusting for baseline PRO levels, number of prior TNFis used, and concomitant csDMARDs.
 Missing data and patients meeting TF criteria were assessed through nonresponder imputation.

 Results